MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/warehousing/picked-quantity-is-zero.md

 ms.dyn365.ops.version: 10.0.18
 ---

-# Picked quantity is zero throughout shipment confirmation
+# Can't confirm a shipment because there is zero quantity

 Error code: LoadLineWarningUpdatedToZero

 ## Symptoms

-The system displays the following error message:
+When you are trying to confirm a shipment, the system displays the following error message:

 > Load line for item %1 and shipment %2 has been updated to have zero quantity due to underdelivery setup allowing not to ship any quantities for this item.

+## Cause

-The load or shipment can't be ship confirmed in current state. <!-- KFM: "ship confirmed"-->
+The load or shipment can't be confirmed in current state.

-The calculation if picked quantity is within delivery percentage limit is based on picked quantity, load line quantity and the underdelivery percentage. <!-- KFM: I think this sentence contains typos. -->  If the result of the calculation has picked load line quantity zero then it will not be allowed to ship confirm.
-That can happen, for example, this error may appear if work has been cancelled and the underdelivery percentage is 100% on the load line.
+The system evaluates whether the picked quantity is within delivery percentage limit based on the picked quantity, load line quantity, and underdelivery percentage.
+It the system finds that the picked load line quantity is zero, then you will not be allowed to confirm the shipment.
+For example, this error may appear if work has been cancelled and the underdelivery percentage is 100% on the load line.

 ## Resolution

-Either the load or the shipment is currently in a state where shipment confirmation fails.
-Go to the related orders for the load or shipment to make sure the work is completed or cancelled.

-There are several forms where we have shipments and loads, so a couple are described here: <!-- KFM: Only one is described here.
-Are we missing some? -->
+Check your load lines to make sure the underdelivery percentage and quantities are in alignment with the picked work.

 1. Go to **Warehouse management \> Loads \> All loads**.
 1. Select the load that cannot be ship confirmed.
 1. On the **Load lines** FastTab, select the load line for the item that exceeds the underdelivery.
-1. Adjust the **Underdelivery** field percentage or **Quantity** field value to fulfill the requirement to ship confirm.
+1. Adjust the **Underdelivery** field percentage or **Quantity** field value as required.

-    - Alternative pick more quantities from the related work.
+> [!TIP]
+> If the issue remains unresolved, you may need to complete more picking work for the related sales or transfer orders until the available quantity is alignment with the load or shipment.